 That said, you do need to eat quite a few calories on a bulk, and you’ll probably need some high-quality bulking snacks to help you hit your daily totals.

-Whether you need a little bit of extra protein, some more carbs, or just a calorie bomb, here are my favorite healthy bulking snacks:
+Whether you need a little bit of extra protein, some more carbs, or just a delicious high-calorie quick bite, here are my favorite healthy bulking snacks:

 - Greek yogurt

 - Protein bars

 - Raisins or other dried fruit

 - Whole wheat crackers

 Let’s take a closer look at each of them and why they’re perfect for muscle building!